 A Look Back at a Legacy

-Clark retired from political life in 2017 as the longest serving female Premier in Canadian history and the only woman in Canada ever to be re-elected.
+Clark retired from political life in 2017 as the longest serving female Premier in Canadian history.